 Prior to coming to the Alliance, Amelia served as Assistant State Superintendent at the West Virginia Department of Education and is both locally and internationally local experienced.
 She taught English as a Second Language (ESL) for approximately six years in Japan and China, and at Marshall University.
 She speaks fluent Japanese and Chinese.
 Amelia completed her doctoral degree in Education Administration at West Virginia University.

 Dr. Courts serves as an Emeritus Member of the Board of Directors for the West Virginia Children’s Home Society and is active in her local church youth program.
-She is a Commissioner for Education Commission of the States and a member of the Remake Learning Council, and the Public Education Collaborative.
+She serves on the Steering Committee of the Charleston Chapter of Women for Economic and Leadership Development (WELD) and is a member of the Remake Learning Council, and the Public Education Collaborative.